james-portier/james-portier.github.io/projects/multiStock/multiStock.md

 ### Strategy Execution
+This function predicts and executes trade orders for selected stocks 5 minutes before the market closes.
+It then fetches historical price data for each stock and fits an ARIMA model, and makes predictions for the next closing price and determines whether to go long or short based on the prediction.
+Finally, it rebalances the portfolio by liquidating old positions and setting new positions for long and short stocks.

 ```python
 def EveryDayBeforeMarketClose(self) -> None:
         # Condition that ensures OnData only runs once "warmup period" has passed